Couples Therapy in Halifax, Nova Scotia

 - Mediating challenging discussions

-Our Halifax psychologists utilize a form of couples counselling that follows the basic principles of Emotionally-Focused Couples Therapy (EFCT), one of the most heavily researched and validated therapeutic approaches to addressing relationship concerns.
+Brad Peters utilizes a form of couples counselling that follows the basic principles of Emotionally-Focused Couples Therapy (EFCT), one of the most heavily researched and validated therapeutic approaches to addressing relationship concerns.

 These initial sessions are by far the most important in terms of building the foundations for a successful course of couple therapy.
-In the following joint sessions, our psychologists will identify and explore the core relationship issues, which often involve problematic relational patterns that keep the relationship stuck.
+In the following joint sessions, the psychologist will identify and explore the core relationship issues, which often involve problematic relational patterns that keep the relationship stuck.
 In the safe environment of the therapy room, couples will be encouraged to take emotional risks in communicating with their partner.
 While there might be some basic emphasis on ‘communication skills,’ a primary focus in the therapy session is on the ‘here and now’ process of how couples relate to each other.
 The focus is not on blaming one another, but on identifying each person’s needs, emotional experience, and triggers.
 The process of therapy then involves identifying the maladaptive relationship pattern and finding ways to free the couple from it.

 Sue Johnson is one of the pioneers of modern couples therapy and her version of Emotion Focused Therapy has quickly become one of the most empirically validated approaches to working with couples.
 From this perspective, and drawing from attachment theory, this book outlines some of the fundamental ingredients for relating to one another in an emotionally meaningful way.
 This book is an excellent adjunct to couples therapy.
 Couples who read parts of this book are often surprised and comforted by how many of the vignettes explain their situation or describe how they feel in their relationship.